-1. Review the IFE entry documentation and/or follow-up inspection information from the establishment file prior to conducting the inspection.
+Review the IFE entry documentation and/or follow-up inspection information from the establishment file prior to conducting the inspection.

-- a.
+- 2. Verify during the inspection if the IFE article: - a.
 Was used to produce an exported product, - b.
 Was destroyed, or - c.
 Still under the firm's control pending disposition.
 If the article is pending disposition, verify that a current and valid customs bond covering the article exists, and the article is the same article that was offered for entry.